I ♥ Serverless, Dev Communities, & Creative Coding

 You might have seen Marc at a developer meetup or conference since he's a regular speaker in the area of Azure cloud & serverless technologies.
-He started Azure Functions University, a free and open source learning curriculum on GitHub, where everyone can learn about Azure Functions in their own pace.
+He started Azure Functions University, a free and open source learning curriculum on GitHub, where everyone can learn about Azure Functions at their own pace.
 In 2019, 2020, and 2021 Marc received the Microsoft Azure MVP award for his community contributions.

 In his spare time, Marc likes to give attention to the creative part of his brain.
 He likes to create pixel art (check out VSCode Pets), code visuals & music, and an occasional retro game.

 Serverless means stateless, right?
 But surely applications need to persist some state somewhere.
 What are the right choices for storage solutions that fit a serverless architecture?

 In this session, I'll provide several answers to this question.
 We'll look at several Azure Functions, written in .NET Core.
 The other key Azure components in this architecture include; CosmosDB, Table Storage, Blob Storage, and Durable Entities.
 By the end of this session, you'll have a good grasp of the various storage options which will fit your serverless architecture best.